 Designing a thermal management system is often a trial and error process as it is never certain how effective it is until it is manufactured and evaluated.
 As a general rule, the more copper area of a PCB used for spreading heat away from the driver package, the more the operating junction temperature of the driver will be reduced.
-The limit to this approach however is the need for very
+The limit to this approach however is the need for very compact circuit layout to allow more ports to be implemented on any given size PCB.

 Fortunately xDSL circuit boards use multiple layers of metal for interconnection of components.
-Areas of metal beneath the LT1739 connected together through several small 13 mil vias can be effective in conducting heat away from the driver package.
+Areas of metal beneath the LT1794 connected together through several small 13 mil vias can be effective in conducting heat away from the driver package.
 The use of inner layer metal can free up top and bottom layer PCB area for external component placement.